 It might seem odd to read about robots on a blog about sound… but I’m a mom in tech and my toddler is obsessed with robots!

-Bringing sound into it, you can use robots as a way to get a toddler to listen and get creative verbalizing sounds.
+You can use robots as a way to get a toddler to listen and verbalize sounds (which helps with speech development).
 You can talk about concepts like quiet and loud, high sounds and low sounds, and sound localization (“where is that sound coming from?”) using robots.
 You can also make up sound effects like beeps, blops, and whooshes.
 We make robot sounds a lot in our house – everything from robot arms clicking or clanking to robot jumps with boinks.

-I’ve seen some cute robot books that make sound (buttons with pictures you push).
 In general, I’m not a fan of books that make noises.
-The sound quality is so poor and I think it takes away a child’s desire to use their imagination.
-Imagination isn’t just about seeing things in your mind – it’s about hearing sounds, too.
+The sound quality is so poor and I think it takes away a child’s desire to use their imagination, which includes making up sounds.

 Little Robot Rabbit by Mike Brownlow is a board book with flaps – perfect for a two year old.
 The story is about a robot who loses its pet rabbit.
 It’s fun and cute but also a good book to use to talk about some emotions.
-My 2.5 year old was enamored with this book when he first read it (and read it again and again…)
+My son was enamored with this book when he first read it (and read it again and again…)

 We love Boy + Bot, the story of a boy who becomes friends with a robot until the robot stops working (spoiler: his power gets shut off).
 This would make a great gift because it’s a nice-sized hardback book (with regular paper – not a board book).
 Amazon has a Kindle version, as well.